Thursday, March 06, 2008 2008 , Australia , Carnival , Product , SAAS , Software Development , Startup , Technology

 A. Java, Java Content Repository (JCR), Alfresco, Swing, SOAP, WebDAV

-Q. What has been the most easy to use, out of box and helpful technology?
+Q. What has been the most easy to use, out of the box and most helpful technology?

 A. Eclipse, JCR, VMware, Ubuntu.

-Q Are you using lot of open source tool sets for this?
+Q Are you using a lot of open-source tool sets for this?

-A. Yes, exclusively, except for our Word 2007 add-in, which is itself open source, but relies on Microsoft technologies at development and run-time.
+A. Yes, exclusively, except for our Word 2007 add-in, which is itself open source, but relies on Microsoft technologies for development and run-time.

 Q. What is your operating environment (operating system) and what type of database you are using?

-A. Anything which runs Java.
-We're using JCR (and Hibernate in Alfresco) to isolate from the underlying database (but its MySQL).
+A. Anything that runs Java.
+We're using JCR (and Hibernate in Alfresco) to isolate from the underlying database (but it's MySQL).

 Q. How often do you catch up with others trying similar things and where do you catch up.
 Do you have dedicated communities in your city?